markmcf/jump.android/Docs/Jump_Integration_Guide.md

     </manifest>

 **Note**: If you wish to target a version of Android lower than 13 (which is 3.2) you may.
-To do so, change the `android:targetSdkVersion`, to your desired deployment target. _You must still build against API 13+ even when targeting a lower API level._ The build SDK used when compiling your project is defined by your project's local.properties. `android list target` to get a list of targets available in your installation of the Android SDK. `android update project -p . -t target_name_or_target_installation_id` to update the build SDK for your project.
-(Note that this does *not* affect your project's `minSdkVersion` or `targetSdkVersion`.
+To do so, change the `android:targetSdkVersion` to your desired deployment target.
+You must still build against API 13+ even when targeting a lower API level.
+The build SDK you use when compiling your project is defined by your project’s `local.properties`.
+Use android list target to get a list of targets available in your installation of the Android SDK.
+Use `android update project -p . -t target_name_or_target_installation_id` to update the build SDK for your project.
+(This does not affect your project’s `minSdkVersion` or `targetSdkVersion`.

-### Import the Library
+## Import the Library

 Import the following classes: